cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/magnetic-force-on-a-point-charge.md

 ---
 layout: lesson-plan
-title: Applications of Magnetic Force on a Point Charge
+title: Magnetic Force on a Point Charge
 topics:
+  - Magnetic force on a point charge
   - Uniform circular motion of charged particles in a magnetic field
   - Mass spectrometer
   - Velocity selector